Baby, Let's Move To Kenya! Why This African American Moved To Africa

 Our life here is good, Alhamdulillah.
-As long as I have my hubby and kids here I am happy and can live anywhere.
-I transitioned well but admit I stressed my poor husband out because when we first moved here I wasn’t busy and didn’t know a lot of people.
+As long as I have my hubby and kids here, I am happy and can live anywhere.
+I transitioned well, but admit I stressed my poor husband out because when we first moved here I wasn’t busy and didn’t know a lot of people.
 My husband encouraged me to go back to school for my masters which took that boredom right out the door.
-Now I’m comfortable living here, have my own routine, meet great people and appreciating this experience of living abroad.
+Now I’m comfortable living here, have my own routine, meet great people, and I'm appreciating this experience of living abroad.

 What do you love the most about living here?

 I love the weather.
-99% of the time it’s perfect - not too hot and not too cold.
+Ninety-nine percent of the time it’s perfect—not too hot and not too cold.
 I love that my family is eating organic fresh foods and as well as healthier less processed food.

 Importantly, I feel more comfortable being a practicing Muslim.
 Our children are able to learn even more about our religion.
 I enjoy spending the Ramadan month of fasting even more than just the date because there’s much more of a community here, even among the non-Muslims.
 I was surprised how many Eid greetings I would receive from friends who are not Muslims.

-Everything is here!
-You can find any kind of restaurant, nice movie theatres, home massage treatments etc. And I have a young lady come to my house to do my daughter Naima’s and I’s hair.
+Also, everything is here!
+You can find any kind of restaurant, nice movie theaters, home massage treatments etc. And I have a young lady come to my house to do my daughter Naima’s and I’s hair.